JustinBirchard/boot-game/README.md

 Create your custom bot, explore the Whisp, make friends along the way.
 Features RPG and Survival game mechanics with an original narrative.
 An "open-world" style of play allows for the player to complete the game in a variety of ways.
 Games will take from 30 mintues to 3 hours depending on how long the player wishes to play.

-Email me your final score sheet: bootgamepython@gmail.com or commit your file to the "hall-of-fame" folder
+Email me your final score sheet: bootgamepython@gmail.com or commit your .txt file to the "hall-of-fame" folder

 _Version 0.97 tested using Windows 10, VS Code, and Python 3.8.5 64-bit (conda)_